ArtifexSoftware/MuPDF.NET/docs/README.md

 > Use: `sphinx-build -a -b html . build/html` to build all, including the assets in `_static` (important if you have updated CSS).

+- Alternatively you can also use [Sphinx Autobuild](https://pypi.org/project/sphinx-autobuild/) and do:

+`sphinx-autobuild . _build/html`

+This will ensure that the documentation runs in a localhost and will also hot-reload changes.

 ---